 At What Age Is Asperger’s Syndrome Diagnosed?

 The primary diagnosis of Asperger’s syndrome is based on the behavioral peculiarities of the child.
 The pediatrician will assess the child, and if necessary, the he or she might be referred to a developmental pediatrician or a psychologist.
 Since AS is considered under ASD, the criteria of diagnosis are the same for both.

 The American Psychiatric Association’s Diagnostic and Statistical Manual (Fifth Edition) provides standardized criteria to help diagnose ASD.
 The following are the main diagnostic criteria for ASD in babies (8).

 - Interaction and social communication difficulties, such as insufficiency of:

 - Social and emotional reciprocity exhibited by the baby’s inability to react emotionally to an interaction by the parent or caretaker, etc.

 - Nonverbal communication, such as facial expressions, eye contact, etc.

 - Establishing, sustaining, and understanding relationships; not showing any interest in playing with other babies of similar age groups or with parents or caretakers.

 - Restricted and monotonous patterns of behavior, interests, or activities as demonstrated by at least the two of the following:

-- Repeated motor movements like arranging the toys in a line or flipping the objects around them, etc.
+- Repeated motor movements like arranging the toys in a line or flipping the objects around them, etc. or poor motor planning.